-This section of the Circular provides information regarding the compensation of the Chairman of the Board, Chief Executive Officer and Chief Investment Officer ("CEO"), the Senior Vice President, Finance, the President and Chief Operating Officer ("COO") and the two other most highly compensated executive officers of

-Fiera Capital, collectively the Named Executive Officers ("NEOs"), as well as for each director, for Fiera Capital's 2012 financial year ending on December 31, 2012.
+This section of the Circular provides information regarding the compensation of the Chairman of the Board and Chief Executive Officer ("CEO"), the Senior Vice President, Finance, the President and Chief Operating Officer ("COO") and the two other most highly compensated executive officers of Fiera Capital, collectively the Named Executive Officers ("NEOs"), as well as for each director, for Fiera Capital's 2013 financial year ending on December 31, 2013.
+In November 2013, Fiera Capital created a new executive function, Chief Investment Officer and Executive Vice President Alternative Strategies, and as a consequence Jean-Guy Desjardins' title changed from Chairman of the Board, Chief Executive Officer and Chief Investment Officer to Chairman of the Board and Chief Executive Officer.